Azure/autorest.csharp/readme.md

 }
 ```

 Please use the `nameof` expression to avoid typo in the attribute.
+Also you could leave the serialization hook to `null` if you do not want to change the serialization logic, similar you could leave deserialization hook to `null` if you do not want to change the deserialization logic.

 The hook methods should have the following signature: